MGL1994/project-04/README.md

 ### Overview

-CookBook is a full-stack app built using Django and React.
+CookBook is a full-stack app that allows users to browse and upload custom recipe creations.
+My hope for the app is that it will bring about a community of enthusiastic home cooks who can display and share their work.

+The app was built using Python and Django on the back end making use of models and databases.
+For the front end I used JavaScript and React as these are powerful tools to create a user-friendly interface.

 Take a closer look [here](https://cookbook-2019.herokuapp.com/#/).